friends-of-presta/security-advisories/_posts/2023-07-28-ajaxmanager.md

 severity: "critical (10)"
 ---

 An "Unrestricted Upload of File with Dangerous Type" vulnerability exists in the Ajaxmanager File and Database explorer (ajaxmanager) module, from RSI, for PrestaShop, for all versions (including latest version 2.3.0).
-This allows remote attackers to upload dangerous files without restrictions.
+This allows remote attackers to upload dangerous files without restriction.

 ## Summary